kx-Huang/mumsh/README.md

 #### 3.4.3 Reaping Child Process Blockingly

-Following the document, with `waitpid` system call, we now can construct the complete `fork-execute-wait structure`.
+Following the document, with `waitpid` system call and `WUNTRACED` argument, we now can construct the complete `fork-execute-wait structure`.

 ```C
 void execute_cmds(){